Martin Shaw (bishop): Episcopal ministry

 Shaw was elected Bishop of Argyll and The Isles at a meeting of the electoral synod in Oban in March 2004.
 He was consecrated and installed at a service on 8 June 2004 at St John's Episcopal Cathedral, Oban.
 After serving as bishop of the Diocese of Argyll and The Isles for five years, he retired in September 2009.

 Since 2010, Shaw had been an honorary assistant bishop in the Diocese of Exeter.
 On 11 February 2017, fourteen retired bishops signed an open letter to the then-serving bishops of the Church of England.
-In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the Church's canons or practises around sexuality.
+In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the Church's canons or practices around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops — including Shaw — had added their signatures; on 15 February, the report was rejected by synod.